Mars: The Secret Science

-Mars: The Secret Science is a documentary science television series narrated by David O'Brien which the Science Channel broadcast in 2016 and 2018.
+Mars: The Secret Science is a documentary science television series narrated by David O'Brien broadcast on the Science Channel in 2016 and 2018.

 Content

 Mars: The Secret Science looks at how scientists and modern explorers are working to get humans to Mars.
 The series both explores Mars and chronicles how the National Aeronautics and Space Administration (NASA) is building rockets and spacecraft to carry astronauts there and how technology visionaries are designing Martian colonies.
 The series also looks at issues such as the design of spacesuits for use on Mars and of the vehicles humans will need for transportation there.